codelab-fun/codelab/docs/CONTRIBUTING.md

 ### Making a Pull Request

 - Don't forget to pull from the master branch and resolve any merge conflicts first!
+- We run `npm run lint` and `npm run build:prod` in CI, so run it locally before committing you code
 - If you don't have access to the repo, fork the project and make a PR from there
 - Describe what the PR addresses
 - Include screenshots and descriptive explanations if necessary